 Schisandra chinensis, commonly known as the Magnolia vine, is one of the most ornamental edible vines you could ever wish to grow.
 Scratch the bark and an intense, clean fragrance that's a combination of Daphne odora and lime peel will greet your nose.
 The flowers of the Magnolia vine are insignificant, but the 4" clusters of shiny red berries are gorgeous.
 They ripen in late summer on year-old wood.
 If the Magnolia vine is very happy, it will send up suckers from the rootball and you can propagate new vines from them.
 Partial shade, steady moisture required.
 Acid soil preferred and leaves are very sensitive to salts in irrigation water.

-Shipping is 25% to CA, 30% to OR and WA, and 40% to rest of continental U.S. Sorry, no shipping to AK, FL, HI.
-Orders received by 5 PM on Friday are shipped the following Monday.
+Shipping is 35% to CA, 40% to OR,WA,AZ and NV, and 45% to rest of continental U.S. Sorry, no shipping to AK, HI.

 |Schisandra chinensis 'Eastern Prince'